 Let me show you what this looks like.
 Imagine someone gives you a house.
 A full house—deed, keys, everything.
 Free.
 You own it outright.
 Then you turn to them and say, "But I had to accept the keys.
 I had to sign the paper.
 I made that choice.
 So really, I got myself a house."

 It's absurd when you see it spelled out like that.
 And yet—listen to what we say about salvation with fresh ears.
-Someone says, "God chose me before the foundation of the world."
+Someone says, "God chose me before the creation of the world."
 And we push back: "But I made a decision.
 I responded.
 I believed."
 We are, functionally, insisting on paying for the house.

 Chesterton would have loved this paradox: We insult the gift by adding to it.